jazz-community/ewm-scm-utils/README.md

-# jazz-scm-content-obfuscator
+# ewm-scm-utils
-Supports special SCM operation to export and obfuscate SCM content, import obfuscated content and analyse SCM Workspaces and sandboxes.
+A collection of utility commands providing custom SCM operations.
+A group of SCM operatios support exporting and obfuscating SCM content.
+The exported data can be imported using related commands.
+Another group of operations helps analyzing SCM Workspaces, Streams and sandboxes and generate sizing statistics.

 SCMTools Version: 2.5